MFM’s Story

 While seated in a circle, the midwives spoke in turns, shared their stories and problems, asked questions, and voiced their concerns.
 Although many spoke from the heart, the nurse seemed dismissive of their comments.
 One comadrona (midwife) stood to speak.
 She began quietly and carefully, as if finding it difficult to share what she had to say.
 Looking downward, she told this story:

 “I attended a birth two months ago and the mother died.
 I see the family every day and am so sad.
 The husband cried at the birth, and the children are now all motherless.
 I too cry and go to church every day.
 On my knees, I ask God for forgiveness.
-I know it is God’s will, but maybe I did something wrong.
+I know it was God’s will, but maybe I did something wrong.
 I can’t work anymore, because they took my carnet (license) away, and I feel guilty and very, very sad.
 I want to know what happened and what I could have done.”
 (Antonia Son Buk, 1998) All the midwives sat in silence for a moment.
 The nurse facilitating the meeting then said, “Alright, next…..”

 The loss and pain in the traditional midwife’s story was shocking.
 The tender and personal plea for assistance was ignored, and the enormous anguish and courage of this midwife to share her story with the group was dismissed.
 At the meeting’s end, Ixmucané offered to start a midwifery support group and invited the midwives to come to a meeting at the birth center.
 The next day, 19 midwives arrived at the doorstep of Ixmucané.
-We were impressed by their eagerness to learn and connect.
+They were impressed by their eagerness to learn and connect.
 During that very first meeting, they suggested the idea of a support group of midwives, “by midwives and for midwives.”

 Soon thereafter, Midwives for Midwives became a non profit and Ixmucané Women’s Health and Birth Center became a clinical practice site for midwifery students from other countries, and a place where traditional midwives could bring clients from their communities for consultation and care.